 How we use AI in project estimation

-Creating project estimates can be tricky, especially since there are many factors that contribute to the total time that it takes to develop and finish an IT project.
+Creating project estimates can be tricky, especially since there are many factors that contribute to the total time that it takes to develop and finish a software project.
 So to help our project managers create more accurate estimates, we’re training an AI/machine learning model—using this model, we learn and are better able to predict the actual hours of work needed in specific tasks.

 To do this, we draw historical data from 20 years’ worth of information on time spent on the projects we developed and their respective initial estimates.
 Then, we use a type of ANI called predictive analytics, which analyzes the data and predicts results based on its pattern.